-But seeing it -- and even believing in it -- isn't enough.
+But seeing that-- and even believing that -- isn't enough.

-In English, love could be the word that attempts to describe the spiritual glow that emerges from the ethereal domain of unconditional, unselfish agape on the one hand.
-Or, just as readily, the word could be used to indicate the self-absorbed fiery emotion that erupts from the nether realms of green eyed monsters and wrathful, jealous gods.
-(It's pretty clear that "I love you so much that I'll kill anyone who looks at you, and then you," isn't exactly what Jesus and Buddha had in mind when they taught about Love.)
+In English, what we call "love" has a wide range of meaning.
+Love can be the warm glow that emerges from the ethereal domain of unconditional, unselfish agape -- or it can be the fiery emotion that erupts from the nether realms of green eyed monsters and wrathful, jealous gods.
+It's pretty clear that "I love you so much that I'll kill anyone who looks at you, and then you," isn't what Jesus and Buddha had in mind when they taught about Love, right?

 Just Sit On It, Buddhy!

-It may seem preposterous to claim that Just Sitting Still could ultimately lead to the realization of True Love but, for some of us, that's the deal.
-The process of being Present to one's own breath, bodily sensations, feelings, thoughts, and awareness can open the Gateless Gate to our True Nature.
+It may seem preposterous to imagine that taking the time and making the effort to Just Sit Still could ultimately lead to the realization of True Love, but that's the deal for some of us.
+The process of being Present to one's own breath, bodily sensations, feelings, thoughts, and consciousness opens the Gateless Gate to our True Nature.

 It's just that simple.

 Of course, simple doesn't mean easy.
 A regular meditation practice takes commitment and courage.
 It takes the willingness to face yourself -- and all that you've denied and repressed -- openly and honestly.
-It takes getting out of your head and into your heart to face, and embrace, the good, the bad, and the ugly.
+It takes getting out of your head and feeling what's in your heart.
+It takes facing and embracing the good, the bad, and the ugly in yourself and others.

 Again and again and again.

-We also come to see clearly that, like everything else, those feelings are just energies.
-They are fundamentally insubstantial and impermanent.
-They are just clouds passing through the infinite expanse of a vast, clear sky.
+We also come to see clearly that, like everything else, those feelings are just energies, fundamentally insubstantial.
+They are just clouds passing through the infinity of a vast, clear sky.